-Hormones are considered the chemical messengers for the human body because either they are secreted into the bloodstream and are regulated by the hypothalamus and pituitary gland in the brain or the thyroid gland in the neck or hormones are produced locally within specific organs.
-Hormones affect the functioning of cells, organs, and complex biological and nervous system functions, such as, homeostasis, sleep, eating, sexual arousal, aging, and mood.
+Hormones are considered the chemical messengers for the human body.
+Hormones are secreted into the bloodstream and regulated by the hypothalamus and pituitary gland in the brain, or by the thyroid gland in the neck.
+Otherwise, they’re produced locally within specific organs.
+Hormones affect the functioning of cells, organs, and complex biological and nervous system functions such as homeostasis, sleep, appetite, sexual arousal, aging, and mood.
 Each different type of hormone is produced by the body and is designed to affect only specific cells or organs.

-Research has demonstrated that specific types of cells produce and regulate their own hormone levels such as Estrogen that is made inside the cells that utilize Estrogen (e.g. reproductive organs, brain, bone, heart, etc.) from available Testosterone.
+Research has demonstrated that specific types of cells produce and regulate their own hormone levels, such as estrogen.
+For example, estrogen is synthesized inside the various organs that utilize it (e.g. ovaries, brain, and heart).
 Additionally, proper hormone levels are needed to maintain neurotransmitters levels (e.g. serotonin, dopamine, adrenaline, etc.) and function in the brain that affects psychological well-being, emotional regulation, and behavioral outcomes.
 Hormonal imbalances are often correlated with impulsive behaviors, low self-control, anxiety, stress, and depression.

 What is the Process for Starting Bioidentical Hormone Pellet Therapy?

-Patients begin the process of being prescribed Bio-Identical Hormone Pellet Therapy with a complimentary visit to our Practice.
+Patients begin the process of being prescribed Bioidentical Hormone Pellet Therapy with a complementary visit to our practice.
 We then complete a patient questionnaire about their medical history and symptoms.
 The next step is to take a blood draw.

 It takes approximately two weeks to receive the results of your blood test.
 The doctor will educate the patient about the known risks and side effects associated with hormone replacement therapy and length of treatment that is required for positive results to happen.
 If the patient decides to proceed and accept the treatment recommendations of their physician, then treatment can begin immediately.
 It takes physicians less than five minutes to insert the pellets subcutaneously under the skin.

-Patients are encouraged to resume normal and reductions in symptoms should be observable within the first few weeks.
-Patients are discouraged from swimming or other strenuous activities during the first week as the pellets may become contaminated and ineffective if they are exposed to water or may counteractive with excessive hormones that are being naturally released during the course of physical exercise.
+Patients are encouraged to resume normal activities, and symptoms should dissipate with a few weeks.
+Patients are discouraged from swimming or other strenuous activities during the first week as the pellets may become contaminated and ineffective if they’re exposed to water, or they may counteract with excessive hormones that are being naturally released during the course of physical exercise.